xgouchet/Watson/README.md

 Watson
 ======

-An adnroid app to monitor web page changes
+An android app to monitor web page changes